apache/incubator-heron/website/content/docs/developers/python/bolts.md

 of this bolt within the topology, as well as to give component-specific configurations.
 For the usage of this method, refer to [this page](../topologies).

-For further information about the API, refer to the Streamparse API documentation, although there are some methods in the Streamparse API that are not supported or are invalid in Heron.
-Additionally, there are a number of example implementations under `heron/examples/src/python` directory.

 The following is an example implementation of a bolt in Python.

 ```python